-If an agreement is reached, the mediator will prepare a document reflecting the terms of the agreement and ask the parties and their attorneys, if applicable, to sign it.
+If an agreement is reached, the mediator will assist the parties in preparing a document reflecting the terms of the agreement and ask the parties and their attorneys, if applicable, to sign it.
 The agreement will be submitted to the Court for approval.

 What Happens If An Agreement Is Not Reached?